 Board Chair Tovar suggested having a designated person that knows how to connect with businesses and individuals in the community.
 He added that there should be greater efforts to connect with business moving to Miami and telling the story of FIU and why the University is so important to the community.
 Trustee Hondal concurred.
-She mentioned articulating core competencies that FIU currently does not have and what it looks like to be a partner-facing institution.
+She mentioned articulating core competencies that FIU currently does not have and what it looks like to be a partner facing institution.
 Senior Vice President, University Advancement Kenneth C. Hall mentioned philanthropy and corporate engagement as part of the implementation of the strategic plan.
 Board Chair Tovar shared that prior to philanthropy it is important to look at the community impact of the University.
-Provost Bejar provided context in comparison to other institutions regarding partnerships and philanthropy and explained that the framing of the conversation should be different as individuals are now questioning the value proposition of higher education.
+Provost Bejar provided context in comparison to other institutions regarding partnerships and philanthropy and explained that the framing of the conversation should be different as individuals are now questioning the value of higher education overall.
+In response to the comments made by Provost Bejar, Board Chair Tovar asked that a pamphlet highlighting what FIU has to offer be developed and used as a potential marketing tool.
+He noted that individuals might be more willing to work with FIU if they can quickly understand the work that FIU is doing.
+Trustee Sutton shared that he served on the mission-aligned partnerships pillar committee and commented that partnerships can also come to FIU and that the University brings value to the table.
+He suggested having a role where an individual actively seeks out engagement for partnerships.